jentrata/jentrata.github.com/community.md

 	</div>

 	<div data-place="1" class="auto-column" style="width: 295px; margin-right: 0px; float: right; min-height: 200px; ">
-		<p>The Jentrata-commits group is notified of all changes to the source code or changes to issues so you can use this list to watch development and support occur.</p><p/>
+		<p>The Jentrata-dev group is notified of all changes to the source code or changes to issues so you can use this list to watch development and support occur.</p><p/>
-		<a href="http://groups.google.com/group/jentrata-commits" target="_self" title="" class="btn alignleft" style="display:block;">Join Group</a>
+		<a href="http://groups.google.com/group/jentrata-dev" target="_self" title="" class="btn alignleft" style="display:block;">Join Group</a>

 	</div>
 </div>